Receive for Father's Day – order before 15:00, Thursday June 8th

 A lapel pin is just that little extra touch that goes a long way in personalising your suit-and-tie look.
 That oomph that makes you seen.
 At Trendhim, we not only sell a wide variety of classic lapel flower pins, but also some wonderfully unique suit pins.

-What is a lapel pin?Every suit jacket has 2 lapels, which are the folded-back parts on either side of the jacket just below your collar.
+Every suit jacket has 2 lapels, which are the folded-back parts on either side of the jacket just below your collar.
 A lapel pin (or suit pin) is a pin (I kid you not) that is worn on the left lapel of your suit jacket.
 They have no real purpose, except for enhancing your look, of course.
 Sometimes, though, they're used to indicate an affiliation with a certain organisation/club/group.

+Lapel pins are vintage suit accessories that have made a serious comeback during the last few years.
+Adding the right lapel pin to your suit jacket can really enhance your look.
 It's important you choose a suit pin that adds to your outfit and doesn't just look like an out-of-place novelty piece.
-There are different types of lapel pins. such as lapel flower pins and badge pins.
+There are different types of lapel pins such as lapel flower pins and badge pins.

 Let's have a look at the different types of suit pins you can get to spruce up your classic suit ensemble.

+The flower lapel pin is an artificial substitute for the boutonnière, which is an actual flower piece attached to your lapel.
+Boutonnières are often worn for weddings and other formal occasions.
+For semi-formal wear and less traditional occasions, synthetic lapel flowers are more popular.
 When choosing a lapel flower, make sure you match colours and pick one that's not too large.
 The flower pin should not overwhelm your entire outfit, yet add a sophisticated, unique touch to it.
 It's a good idea to match its colour with the colour of your pocket square.

 These types of pins are often referred to as enamel pins.
 They are usually smaller than flower pins and don't stand out as much.
 They are perfect for when you want to add a playful touch to your suit jacket but don't like how much a flower pin stands out.